Shared Socioeconomic Pathways: SSP1: Sustainability (Taking the Green Road)

-The world shifts gradually, but pervasively, toward a more sustainable path, emphasizing more inclusive development that respects perceived environmental boundaries.
+"The world shifts gradually, but extensively, toward a more sustainable path, emphasizing more inclusive development that respects predicted environmental boundaries.
 Management of the global commons slowly improves, educational and health investments accelerate the demographic transition, and the emphasis on economic growth shifts toward a broader emphasis on human well-being.
 Driven by an increasing commitment to achieving development goals, inequality is reduced both across and within countries.
-Consumption is oriented toward low material growth and lower resource and energy intensity.
+Consumption is oriented toward low material growth and lower resource and energy intensity."

 SSP2: Middle of the road

-The world follows a path in which social, economic, and technological trends do not shift markedly from historical patterns.
+"The world follows a path in which social, economic, and technological trends do not shift markedly from historical patterns.
 Development and income growth proceeds unevenly, with some countries making relatively good progress while others fall short of expectations.
 Global and national institutions work toward but make slow progress in achieving sustainable development goals.
 Environmental systems experience degradation, although there are some improvements and overall the intensity of resource and energy use declines.
 Global population growth is moderate and levels off in the second half of the century.
-Income inequality persists or improves only slowly and challenges to reducing vulnerability to societal and environmental changes remain.
+Income inequality persists or improves only slowly and challenges to reducing vulnerability to societal and environmental changes remain."

 SSP3: Regional rivalry (A Rocky Road)

-A resurgent nationalism, concerns about competitiveness and security, and regional conflicts push countries to increasingly focus on domestic or, at most, regional issues.
+"A resurgent nationalism, concerns about competitiveness and security, and regional conflicts push countries to increasingly focus on domestic or, at most, regional issues.
 Policies shift over time to become increasingly oriented toward national and regional security issues.
 Countries focus on achieving energy and food security goals within their own regions at the expense of broader-based development.
 Investments in education and technological development decline.
 Economic development is slow, consumption is material-intensive, and inequalities persist or worsen over time.
 Population growth is low in industrialized and high in developing countries.
-A low international priority for addressing environmental concerns leads to strong environmental degradation in some regions.
+A low international priority for addressing environmental concerns leads to strong environmental degradation in some regions."

 SSP4: Inequality (A Road Divided)

-Highly unequal investments in human capital, combined with increasing disparities in economic opportunity and political power, lead to increasing inequalities and stratification both across and within countries.
+"Highly unequal investments in human capital, combined with increasing disparities in economic opportunity and political power, lead to increasing inequalities and stratification both across and within countries.
 Over time, a gap widens between an internationally-connected society that contributes to knowledge- and capital-intensive sectors of the global economy, and a fragmented collection of lower-income, poorly educated societies that work in a labor intensive, low-tech economy.
 Social cohesion degrades and conflict and unrest become increasingly common.
 Technology development is high in the high-tech economy and sectors.
 The globally connected energy sector diversifies, with investments in both carbon-intensive fuels like coal and unconventional oil, but also low-carbon energy sources.
-Environmental policies focus on local issues around middle and high income areas.
+Environmental policies focus on local issues around middle and high income areas."